Your home for discussing politics, the restored gospel of Jesus Christ, and the principles of liberty.

 I bring this up because of my awareness of people who scorn the idea of even listening to or reading MSM news reports, let alone other news sources because they say it upsets them and detracts from their spirituality.

 iamse7en wrote: Why don't more LDS people wake up!

 tribrac wrote:iamse7en wrote: Why don't more LDS people wake up!

 Are you kidding?
 LDS can't follow the simplest of commandments, ugh... er...
 I mean suggestions from the Pro...um Presidency of the Church.

 The saints abondoned Zion for Babylon shortly after reaching SLC.
 They are still enjoying it.
 They have large homes, boats, cars, vacations, and all the food & clothes they desire.
 The members who are most adapted to Babylon are trumpeted as heros and role models.
 Why would anyone want to wake up from such a delightful dream?

-Users browsing this forum: jcricket6048 and 46 guests
+Users browsing this forum: Google [Bot], Older/wiser? and 45 guests